ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 # Commitment Preparation and Finalization (Stage 3)
 {: #phase-three}

-In Stage 3 the gateways G1 and G2 finalizes to the asset transfer by performing a commitment protocol (e.g. 2PC or 3PC) as a process (sub-protocol) embedded within the overall SATP asset transfer protocol.
+In Stage 3 the gateways G1 and G2 finalize the asset transfer by performing a commitment protocol (e.g. 2PC or 3PC) as a process (sub-protocol) embedded within the overall SATP asset transfer protocol.

-Upon receiving the signed receipt message from G2 in the previous stage, G1 begins the commitment (see Figure 5):
+Upon receiving the signed receipt message from G2 in the previous stage, G1 begins the commitment (see {{phasethree-figure}}):

 * Commit-prepare (3.1):
 Gateway G1 indicates to G2 to prepare for the commitment of the transfer.